mitdbg/palimpzest/README.md

 Below are simple instructions to run pz on a test data set of enron emails that is included with the system:

-- Initialize the configuration by running `pz --init`.
+- Initialize the configuration by running `pz init`.

 - Add the enron data set with:
 `pz reg --path testdata/enron-tiny --name enron-tiny`